ericu/CBDJS/README.md

 # CBDJS
-This is a simple tool for designing end-grain cutting boards.
+This is a <a href="./cbdjs.html">simple tool for designing end-grain cutting boards</a>.